-Journal of Hyperstructures 12 (2) (2023), 213-227.
-ISSN: 2322-1666 print/2251-8436 online Research Paper INTUITIONISTIC FUZZY SOFT HYPERALGEBRAS MELIS BOLAT, SERKAN ONAR AND BAYRAM ALI ERSOY ABSTRACT.
+Journal of Hyperstructures 12 (2) (2023), 213-227. https://doi.org/10.22098/jhs.2023.2800 Research Paper INTUITIONISTIC FUZZY SOFT HYPERALGEBRAS Melis Bolat ^D, Serkan Onar and Bayram Ali Ersoy ABSTRACT.
 This study introduces the idea of intuitionistic fuzzy soft hyperalgebra.
 First, intuitionistic fuzzy soft hyperalgebra is defined and this definition is supported with an example.
 A level soft set is formed over a hyperalgebra of an intuitionistic fuzzy soft set.
 The relation between soft hyperalgebras and intuitionistic fuzzy soft hyperalgebras is given.
 Finally, intuitionistic fuzzy soft hyperalgebra homomorphism is established and demonstrated if the image and inverse image of an intuitionistic fuzzy soft hyperalgebra are both intuitionistic fuzzy soft hyperalgebras under homomorphism.
 Key Words: Hyperalgebra, fuzzy soft hyperalgebra, intuitionistic fuzzy soft set.2010 Mathematics Subject Classification: Primary: 14L17; Secondary: 03E72, 08A72.
 1. INTRODUCTION The composition of elements under an operation indicates an element in classical algebraic structures while in algebraic hyperstructures, the composition of two elements indicates a set.
 As a result, hyperstructures are a generalization of classical algebraic structures.
 This generalization provides various models for algebraically expressing the problems.
-Applications in biology, conchology, chemistry, and hadronic mechanics have already been observed.
-The theory of hyperstructure was first introduced by Marty [10] in 1934.
-Utilizing the idea of hyperoperation, he defined the hypergroups and analyzed some of their properties.
-Many Received: 25 August 2023, Accepted: 21 December 2023.
-Communicated by Ahmad Youse-fian Darani; \Address correspondence to S. Onar; E-mail: serkan10ar@gmail.com.
+Applications in biology, conchology, chemistry, and hadronic mechanics Received: 25 August 2023, Accepted: 21 December 2023.
+Communicated by Ahmad Youse-fian Darani; ^{}Address correspondence to S. Onar; E-mail: serkan10ar@gmail.com.